 Our Outstanding Owls are taught by Mrs Gowrley & Mrs Short.

-We have our P.E. lessons on Monday and Friday.
+We have our P.E. lessons on Tuesdays and Thursdays starting WB 13.09.21.
 Please come to school in your PE kit on these days.

 We write new spellings into our Homework books on Fridays (and I will post them on this page) for you to practise at home for a spelling test the following Friday.